top of page

 I’ve always written stories but I never pursued writing with much vigour until recently.
 I’d get an idea, write a story, and then forget it.
 It wasn’t until I turned 50 that I wanted to share my tales with others.
 I’d grown up as an expat kid in the Middle East and happened to be in Tehran, Iran at the time of the Islamic revolution.
 My parents marriage also fell apart at that time, and my father was a raging alcoholic who started seeing ghosts.
 Oh, and I saw a UFO that year too.
 My powerful sense of intuition told me there had to be a story in there somewhere.

 I’m working on my third novel titled “One Little Indian”, the imagined story of a beloved ancestor who survived the Trail of Tears.
 Stories about her have been passed down in my family for generations and she’s always been with me in spirit.
-I pray that I do her memory justice and honour her courage and the strength.
+I hope that I do her memory justice and honour her courage and the strength.

 When I write, I never write alone.
 To quote Roky Erikson, "When you have ghosts, then you have everything".